vtex-apps/checkout-ui-custom/docs/README.md

 > ⚠️ This app is no longer maintained by VTEX.
 This means support and maintenance are no longer provided.

-The Checkout UI Custom app is responsible for customizing your store's Checkout UI through the admin's interface.
+The Checkout UI Custom app is responsible for customizing your store's Checkout UI through the admin interface.

 ![checkout-ui-custom](https://user-images.githubusercontent.com/52087100/91737149-11cc4980-eb85-11ea-9b74-a54721de67bc.png)